halon-extras/backoff/README.md

 **Options**

 - tag `string` - The tag that should be applied for the dynamic policy / suspend.
-The max length is `8` characters
+The max length is `8` in version `5.12` and below of the Halon MTA and `24` in version `6.0` and above
 - events `string` - The rate that is needed for the backoff to trigger.
 If added you need to use a value above 1 event per interval.
 The default is to trigger immediately
 - suspend `number` - Will suspend the queue completely for that many seconds.
 The default is to not suspend the queue